saravmani/mycloud/Rem/Self/Cloud/Azure/Azure_Security.md

 3. Elivate/ increasing privileges - if user tries to attempt to elivate his privileges

-### Sentinal -  SIEM (Security Information and Event Management)
-Microsoft Sentinel is your birds-eye view across the enterprise. widly used tool.
-AI based - Behavioural analytics
-It will collect data from all the resources and analyse the data and if it found any threat/ attacks then will notify to us. and we have to take action.
-We can integrate this with Azure Security Center so that we can view the alert in one place AWS integration available

-### Dedicated host
+#### Dedicated host
-It is like VM.
+- It is like VM.
 But we can own the Hardware.
-It is like we are renting the Physical hardware to run our VM, so that we will have more controll over there.
+- It is like we are renting the Physical hardware to run our VM, so that we will have more controll over there.
+- But still Cloud benefits can be used
-It is costly.
+- It is costly

-Usecases:
+**Usecases:**
 1. we can schedule our own maintanence hours
 2. we can sensure the CPU/RAM availability

-but still Cloud benefits can be used